 The EWS interface allows an administrator (U.ADMINISTRATOR) to execute a set of correct operations tests, TSF Data integrity tests, and integrity tests of TSF executable code.
-The specific security related tests available to the administrator are listed in FPT\TST.1.
-In some cases, the tests can only be executed if the system is configured to use the feature being tested.
-For example, the LDAP Settings verification test requires LDAP Sign In to be configured prior to executing the test.
+The specific security related tests available to the administrator are listed in FPT_TST.1.
+In some cases, the tests have pre-requisites that must be met prior to execution in order to receive valid results.
+For example, the LDAP Settings verification test requires LDAP Sign In to be configured and enabled prior to executing the test.
 The tests that may be available during self-test include:

-- Timestamp verification (verify a Network Time Server is configured and responding)
+- Timestamp verification (verify a Network Time Server is configured and responding and system clock is incrementing)

 - Device User Access Code verification

-- LDAP settings verification
+- LDAP Settings verification

 - Windows Setting verification